Do Farm Trucks Need to be Inspected and Certified Annually to Ensure their Safe Operation?

-As the demand for locally sourced and farm-fresh products continues to rise, so does the necessity for the transportation of goods from farms to markets.
+As the demand for locally sourced and farm-fresh products continues to rise, so does the necessity for transporting goods from farms to markets.
 An essential player in this logistical dance is the farm truck, a vehicle often underestimated in the sphere of commercial transportation.

 One of the most common questions posed by individuals in the agricultural industry pertains to the regulations governing these farm trucks: Do farm trucks need inspection?
 To adequately respond, we need to dive into the commercial truck driving rules and regulations as set by the Federal Motor Carrier Safety Administration (FMCSA) and the Department of Transportation (DOT).

 Before delving into the regulatory requirements, it's crucial to define what exactly a farm truck is.
 Want to know about Farm Exemption.
 A farm truck, according to the FMCSA and DOT, is typically used for transporting agricultural products, farm machinery, or farm supplies to or from a farm.
 These trucks are not used in the operations of a common or contract motor carrier and are used within a radius determined by the relevant state's rules, typically 150 miles.
 Often, these trucks are owned and operated by farmers or farm workers themselves.

 In general, commercial trucks are subject to rigorous safety standards and inspections set by the FMCSA and DOT.
 The main goal of these inspections is to ensure the safety of the driver, the goods being transported, and other road users.
 The requirements for these inspections cover everything from the condition of the vehicle’s brakes, lights, and tires, to the cargo being secured properly.
 Read about Texas DOT Numbers.
 However, does the same apply to farm trucks?

 Are Farm Trucks Subject to the Same Regulations as Commercial Trucks?